Shisui6/meal-app/README.md

 # 📖 Meal App <a name="about-project"></a>

 **Meal App** is web application that helps you decide your next meal.
 Select a meal to see how its prepared, or post a comment on how delicious it is.
-Don't forget to like 🧡 your favourites
+Don't forget to like 🧡 your favorites

 ![image](https://user-images.githubusercontent.com/37116322/203872051-db15c8b6-3fff-4292-9df1-1e13d2264828.png)